MartinFeineis/Library/Books/IchKriegDich.md

 __p133__ trust means keeping promises
 __p138__ building insider jokes/rituals etc. create intimacy
 __p152__ start with smalltalk (only 2-3 questions) then go to more personal topics
+## Seventeenth Mission (p157 - 160)
+__p158__ Establish many events on many different locations.
+This creates the impression of a long time.